tunroam/paper/report/720future.md

 ## Future work

+This section discusses some potential future work, topics that may enrich or strengthen the protocol or implementations of it.

 <!--
 Since the 802.1x supplicant is configured with the information of the VPN (when no certificate validation is done),